zzzprojects/docs/entityframework.net/pages/TBD/documentations/ef-power-tools.md

 ---
 PermaID: 1000102
-Name: EF Power Tools
+Title: Entity Framework Power Tools - Learn About this Extensions
+MetaDescription: Unlock the power of Entity Framework by learning how to use power tools within visual studio.
+LastMod: 2023-02-19
 Tags: model power-tools
 ---

-# Power Tools
+# Entity Framework Power Tools: Discover About this Extensions

 [Entity Framework 6 Power Tools](https://marketplace.visualstudio.com/items?itemName=ErikEJ.EntityFramework6PowerToolsCommunityEdition) are very useful design-time utilities which can be used in Visual Studio.